bwvdnbro/CMacIonize/CONTRIBUTING.md

 If you encounter a bug, please reconfigure the code with `-DACTIVATE_ASSERTIONS=True` and rerun.
 This will activate a range of run time checks that might help track down the origin of the bug.

 ### Requests for new features

+To request a new feature, please try to use the relevant issue template, `enhancement`, and use https://github.com/bwvdnbro/CMacIonize/issues/new?template=enhancement.md.

 Try to be as detailed as possible about your request:
  - tell us why you need the new feature, so that we can assign a priority to its implementation